Scott Armstrong

 What Types of Federal Cases Does Scott Armstrong Defend?

-Scott also represents businesses, executives, and individuals in high-stakes business disputes and complex civil litigation in federal courts nationwide.
-His practice is built on nearly a decade at DOJ’s Fraud Section, where he tried and supervised complex fraud and white-collar cases in federal courts around the country.
+Scott also represents businesses, executives, and individuals in complex civil litigation, cryptocurrency litigation, and digital asset recovery in federal courts nationwide.
+Every matter is built on his nearly decade-long tenure at DOJ’s Fraud Section trying and supervising complex fraud cases.

-Scott has specific, first-chair trial experience in federal cryptocurrency cases.
-At DOJ’s Fraud Section, he served as lead trial counsel in the first-ever cryptocurrency market manipulation case charged under Title 15 of the United States Code.
-That case involved over $300 million in spoof orders and wash trades placed on cryptocurrency exchanges through an automated trading bot.
+Scott has first-chair federal trial experience in cryptocurrency cases on both sides of the “v.”
+At DOJ’s Fraud Section, he served as lead trial counsel in the first-ever trial conviction for conspiracy to commit securities price manipulation under Title 15 of the United States Code involving cryptocurrency—a case involving over $300 million in spoof orders and wash trades placed through an automated trading bot.
+He also served as lead counsel in the first-ever criminal “cherry-picking” prosecution of a Commodity Trading Advisor involving cryptocurrency futures.

 What Is Scott Armstrong’s Experience with Healthcare Fraud Defense?